CREATE: Testing LLMs for Associative Creativity: Conceptual Framework

 Our prompts $\mathbf{x}$ go beyond simple queries and instead ask about \textit{sets}, as shown in Figure~\ref{fig:intro}.
 We only consider structurally valid paths that satisfy the prompt given by $\mathbf{x}$; in Figure~\ref{fig:intro}, whether a path successfully connects Dakota Johnson with a fantasy or sci-fi movie.

-\paragraph{Quality in Graphs} Our notion of quality is derived from the specificity of relations in the graph and their factual correctness.
+\paragraph{Quality of Paths} We say that paths are high-quality if they are factual and if they are specific.

 Specificity measures how many entities could plausibly participate in a given connection.
-Informally, we would think of Dakota Johnson as more connected to Antonio Banderas than she is to other actors; she has fewer step-fathers than co-stars.
+Informally, we would think of \textit{Dakota Johnson} as more strongly connected to \textit{Antonio Banderas} than she is to other actors (Fig.~\ref{fig:intro}); she has fewer step-fathers than co-stars.
 Being connected by being citizens of the same country is a weak or a less specific connection, unless it were a particularly small country.

-This intuition suggests that what governs the specificity (or strength) of a relationship is the number of entities typically in that relationship with another.
-More precisely, we define the quality of a \emph{path} as the specificity of its weakest triple.
+This intuition suggests that what governs the specificity of a relationship is the number of entities that typically participate in it on a given side.
+More precisely, since paths are composed of triples, we define the quality of a \emph{path} as the specificity of its weakest triple.